Improving Your Positive Attitude And Self-Image Will Lead To Successby Phil Schembra on July 21, 2014

 Receiving is half of every communication.
 Therefore, listening well, reading well and seeing well are as important in communication as speaking and writing well.
 In addition, they are essential ingredients of the learning process, which never ends.
 So be a patient and interested listener.

 Frequently, an unintended receiver will get in the act either by reading someone else’s communication or by accidental or intentional eavesdropping.
 Since this is not always controllable, it is important that messages be formulated so that they will not create third party misunderstanding.

-Excerpts from The Total Person 2014, Philip Schembra, Author
+Excerpts taken from The Total Person 2015, Philip Schembra, Author

 How To Become an Effective Closer!by Phil Schembra on July 11, 2014

 Determine your customers’ dominant buying motive and relate this to your product or service.
 This makes it easier to explain the benefits of what you are selling.

 Help your customers visualize the use of your product or service in the form of ownership.
 This creates a stronger desire to buy, making it easier to close the sale.

 Continually demonstrate the benefits of your product or service.
 Ask tie-down questions to make sure your customers understand how your product will benefit them.

 Excerpts taken from The Total Salesperson 2015: Philip Schembra, Author